timnew/timnew.github.com/source/_posts/2010-03-05-The-problem-introduced-by-making-structure-as-a-property.md

 Foo foo = new Foo(1);
 {% endcodeblock %}

-But since Xaml doesn't support serialize fields, I cannot apply AmbientAttribute to field, so the compiling fails.
+But since `Xaml` doesn't support serialize fields, I cannot apply AmbientAttribute to field, so the compilation fails.
 So I changed the field Complex of Class Foo to a property:

 {% codeblock Change Field to Property lang:csharp %}
 [Ambient]